Standards

 Unsafe

-Material used in the building envelope to retard the passage of water vapour or moisture.
+Material used in the building envelope to retard the passage of water vapour.

 Visually Accessible